loxilb-io/killercoda-examples/loxilb-tcplbmark/step2.md

 In validation step, you will dynamically update mark policy and check operation.

-LoxiLB'S MARK is operationg as like following diagram:
+LoxiLB'S MARK is operating as like following diagram:

 ![configuration](./assets/configuration.png)